Nantahala Hiking Club History

 1983 – A. Rufus Morgan Trail is dedicated.

-1990 – The NHC begins “Easter on the Trail” with goodies for thru-hikers and started regular Wednesday work hikes which are called “Trail Maintainer (TM )“ hikes.
+1990 – NHC begins “Easter on the Trail” with goodies for thru-hikers and starts regular Wednesday work days.
+Participants are fondly call “Trail Maintainer.”

 1991 – A new platform is built on the Wesser Tower.